khaors/geocompr/main.md

 ## Animated maps

-Faceted plots are that they can be printed, but the approach has disadvantages: faceted maps can become very small with more than ~9 maps in one figure, and it can be hard to see the spatial relationships between each facet when each map is on a different part of the page!
+Faceted maps, described in \@ref(faceted-maps), provide a way of showing how spatial relationships vary but the approach has disadvantages.
+Facets become tiny when many of them are squeezed into a single plot, potentially hiding *any* spatial relationships.
+Furthermore the fact that each facet is separated by space on the screen or page means that subtle differences between facets can be hard to detect.

-Furthermore, with the increasing proportion of communication that happens via digital screens, the disadvantage that animations cannot be printed is diminished.
+With an increasing proportion of communication happening via digital screens, animated maps are becoming more popular.
-You can always link readers to a web-page containing an animated (or interactive) version of a printed map to help make it come alive.
+Animated maps can even be useful for paper reports: you can always link readers to a web-page containing an animated (or interactive) version of a printed map to help make it come alive.

 Figure \@ref(fig:urban-animated) is a simple example of the benefits of an animated map.
 Unlike the faceted plot it does not squeeze all 17 for them all to be displayed simultaneously (see the book's website for the animated version).